plan, develop, and conduct programs to inform public of historical, natural, and scientific features of national, state, or local park.

 Park Naturalists plan, develop, and conduct programs to inform public of historical, natural, and scientific features of national, state, or local park.

-Park Naturalists with little to no experience tend to make between $37380 and $47270 while the more experienced ones make over $76140 per year.
+Park Naturalists with little to no experience tend to make between $34020 and $46210 while the more experienced ones can earn over $79600 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Park Naturalist is to move to a higher paying state like AK.
-Right now, the highest paying states for Park Naturalists are AK, RI, NJ, CA and CT.
+One of the easiest ways to increase your salary as a Park Naturalist is to move to a higher paying state like AK.
+Right now, the highest paying states for Park Naturalists are AK, CT, NJ, MD and PR.

-3 other factors that can increase your salary as A Park Naturalist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Park Naturalist is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Park Naturalists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other Park Naturalists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons